 - Share your gratitude in a Facebook status update or page post

 - Ask a friend

 - Say thank you

 That’s it.
 One grateful thought, once a week.
 (Although I suspect once you start thinking about each prompt & looking for evidence of the good things in your life, you will find many more…feel free to post them all!)

-If you’re sharing online, don’t forget to ensure your posts are ‘public’ & tag them with the official challenge hashtag #52weeksofgratitude & #seekerlovermother so I can find, appreciate & share your blessings!
+If you’re sharing online, feel free to use the #52weeksofgratitude hashtag so I can find, appreciate & share your blessings!
 I’ll be posting about each weekly topic right here on the blog & sharing any relevant or interesting resources & links.